gjvanhalem/cdworkshop/readme.md

 # enter credentials root / password
 ```

+### Bonus: testing

+If we have time left, add a task to XL Release template with JSON Webhook to verify the website we are deploying at: http://IPADDRESS/test.json.

+Add this file to the build definition in Jenkins.
+Add the file in the GIT repo with the expected json.
+If the test failed, make it right.
+If the test succeeded, brake it.

+Normally in a later stage of the CD process, this simple test will be replaced for more complex tasks and tools.

 ### Cleanup

 In case you run locally with docker, you should clean up: